Mongols: Post-Qing era

 The Manchukuo (1932–1945), puppet state of the Empire of Japan (1868–1947) invaded Barga and some part of Inner Mongolia with Japanese help.
 The Mongolian army advanced to the Great Wall of China during the Soviet–Japanese War of 1945 (Mongolian name: Liberation War of 1945).
 Japan forced Inner Mongolian and Barga people to fight against Mongolians but they surrendered to Mongolians and started to fight against their Japanese and Manchu allies.
 Marshal Khorloogiin Choibalsan called Inner Mongolians and Xinjiang Oirats to migrate to Mongolia during the war but the Soviet Army blocked Inner Mongolian migrants' way.
 It was a part of a Pan-Mongolian plan and few Oirats and Inner Mongols (Huuchids, Bargas, Tümeds, about 800 Uzemchins) arrived.
 Inner Mongolian leaders carried out active policy to merge Inner Mongolia with Mongolia since 1911.
 They founded the Inner Mongolian Army in 1929 but the Inner Mongolian Army disbanded after ending World War II.
 The Japanese Empire supported Pan-Mongolism since the 1910s but there have never been active relations between Mongolia and Imperial Japan due to Russian resistance.
-The nominally independent Inner Mongolian Mengjiang state (1936–1945) was established with support of Japan in 1936; also, some Buryat and Inner Mongol nobles founded a Pan-Mongolist government with the support of Japan in 1919.
+The nominally independent Inner Mongolian Mengjiang state (1936–1945) was established with support of Japan in 1936; also, some Buryat and Inner Mongol nobles founded a pan-Mongolist government with the support of Japan in 1919.

 World War II Zaisan Memorial, Ulaanbaatar, from the Mongolian People's Republic era.

+The National Government of the Republic of China officially recognized Mongolian independence in 1945.
 The Inner Mongols established the short-lived Inner Mongolian People's Republic in 1945, before its integration into the Chinese Communist Party-led zones.

-Another part of Choibalsan's plan was to merge Inner Mongolia and Dzungaria with Mongolia.
-By 1945, Chinese communist leader Mao Zedong requested the Soviets to stop Pan-Mongolism because China lost its control over Inner Mongolia and without Inner Mongolian support the Communists were unable to defeat Japan and Kuomintang.

-Mongolia and thea Soviets supported the Uyghur and Kazakh separatist movement during the 1930s and 1940s.
-By 1945, the Soviets refused to support them after their alliance with the Chinese Communist Party and Mongolia interrupted its relations with the separatists under pressure.
-Xinjiang Oirat militant groups operated together the Turkic peoples but the Oirats did not have the leading role due to their small population.
-Basmachis or Turkic and Tajik militants fought to liberate Soviet Central Asia until 1942.

-On February 2, 1913, the Treaty of Friendship and Alliance between the Government of Mongolia and Tibet was signed.
-Mongolian agents and the Bogd Khan disrupted Soviet secret operations in Tibet to change its regime in the 1920s.

-On October 27, 1961, Mongolia officially became an official member of the United Nations.